How To Get Toddlers To Eat Vegetables

 How to get toddlers to eat vegetables

-Serve a platter full of raw vegetables sliced as a “starter” before every meal.
+Serve a platter of raw vegetables sliced as a “starter” before every meal.

 This idea made complete sense to me because:

-• This is when my kids are also most likely to wrestle each other to the floor for no reason whatsoever!
-All perfect conditions to sneak some veg into them without them noticing!
+This is the time when my kids are most likely to wrestle each other to the floor for no reason at all!
+It’s the perfect opportunity to sneak in some veggies without them knowing!

 If you need advice on chopping and preparing healthy foods, click here

-On the first day, I decided to concentrate on coaxing my kids over to the healthy plate without them even realizing it.
+On the first day, I decided to concentrate on coaxing my kids to a healthy plate without them even realizing it.
 So, here’s how to get toddlers to eat vegetables!

 Time needed: 5 minutes.